Microneedling before and after results on a surgical scar.

 Think of microneedling as a reset button for your skin.
 The process uses a specialized device with ultra-fine needles to create tiny, controlled micro-injuries in the top layer of your skin.
 This might sound intense, but it’s the key to the treatment’s success.
 These micro-injuries signal your body to kickstart its natural repair process.
 It rushes to heal the area by producing fresh collagen and elastin—the essential proteins that give skin its strength and flexibility.
 By creating these tiny wounds, microneedling helps break down old, tough scar tissue and replace it with smoother, healthier skin.

-Why It’s So Effective for Surgical Scars
+Why It’s So Effective on Surgical Scars

 Surgical scars are different from other types of scars.
 They’re often deeper and made of dense, fibrous tissue that can feel tight or look raised.
 Microneedling is uniquely suited to address this.
 The needles physically break apart the tough collagen fibers that make up the scar.
 This process not only softens the scar’s texture but also encourages new, more organized collagen to form in its place.
 As a result, the scar becomes flatter, smoother, and less noticeable.
 Studies show that microneedling improves the appearance of surgical scars significantly, helping them blend more seamlessly with the surrounding skin over time.